load_dataset

 ‘label’: Binary classification label (0 for negatives, 1 for positives).

-‘tmd_start’, ‘tmd_stop’: Start and stop positions of TMD (present only at the domain level).
+‘tmd_start’, ‘tmd_stop’: Start and stop positions of target middle domain (TMD) (present only at the domain level).

 See also